wger-project/wger/wger/trophies/README.md

 - **Progressive Trophies**: Show user progress towards earning a trophy
 - **Hidden Trophies**: Secret achievements that are revealed only when earned
+- **Repeatable Trophies**: Trophies can be earned multiple times, for example PR trophies.
+Context data can be added to each earned trophy.
 - **Automatic Evaluation**: Trophies are evaluated automatically when workout data changes
 - **Statistics Tracking**: Denormalized statistics for efficient trophy